-The schools would remain separate and the governing body of the Grange Park Infant School would appoint a new permanent headteacher.
+The schools would remain separate under the federated governing body of Harefield Infant and Harefield Junior School.

-Will the school rename itself to Grange Park Primary School if the schools amalgamate?
+Will the school be renamed as Harefield Primary School if the schools amalgamate?

-If the schools do progress to amalgamation then the governing body together with Mrs Madar (Headteacher at Grange Park Junior school) would consult with staff, parents and carers on a possible new name for the all-through primary school.
+If the schools do progress to amalgamation then the governing body together with the Senior Leadership Team can liaise with staff, parents and carers on a possible new name for the all-through primary school.